scandurra/LLM-based-UCTframework/README.md

 the automation tool Playwright (see the repository's folder `test-code-generator`).
 GenE2E is implemented as a CLI tool in Python for easy integration into development workflows and CI pipelines.
 It was developed upon the Ollama framework to manage and run local Large Language Models efficiently on local hardware.
 Only two models, Meta Llama 3.3 70B and CodeLlama (a foundational model for code generation tasks, built on top of Llama 2) are employed.

+An appendix to ease access to key artifacts/examples about prompt engineering is [here](SANER_2026 Appendix.pdf).